 Let us assume that:

-There must exist the right sort of treaty between the US and Atlantis.
-Here is where you go to check if such a treaty exists: https://travel.state.gov/content/visas/en/fees/treaty.html
+There must exist the right sort of treaty between the U.S. and Atlantis.
+Click here to check if such a treaty exists.

 The total investment in Newcorp must be substantial — typically $100,000, but it can be somewhat less, if an accountant agrees that the lower investment level is sufficient to launch the business.